Join us for the 2020 BayCare Clinic Century!

 After going through Dyckesville and heading south, the 60-mile riders will have this stop all to themselves.
 The Rendezvous is a landmark bowling alley and banquet hall in the tiny Kewaunee County crossroads of Neuern, southwest of Luxemburg.

-Tucked among the gently rolling hills of western Kewaunee County, this vineyard and winery greets riders on the 60- and 100-mile routes as they near the end of Sleepy Hollow Road.
+Tucked among the gently rolling hills of western Kewaunee County, this vineyard and winery greets riders on the 60- and 100-mile courses as they near the end of Sleepy Hollow Road.
 From here, riders continue west to Stangelville and beyond on the final leg of their adventure.

 Last call!
 This picturesque farm roughly 10 miles from the finish offers the 30-, 60- and 100-mile riders one last opportunity to take a break for water, a snack and to answer nature’s call if needed.
 From here, it’s west and north back into Green Bay.